The Ultimate Guide to Ice Water Hash

 Ice water hash requires you to submerge your cannabis in freezing water.
 As the water is agitated, the resin separates from the plant and slowly descends through the water and into the waiting filters.

 Dry ice hash relies on a water-free method of hash-making.
 Dry ice is created using frozen carbon dioxide and then combined with the cannabis.
-Because dry ice is so cold, it causes the trichomes to freeze and become brittle.
+Because dry ice is so cold, it causes the trichomes to freeze and become brittle at such low temperatures.
 The weed and dry ice are placed in a sieve and agitated so that the resin crumbles and falls into the appropriate filters.

 Ice Water Hash Quality